philippbayer/Goodreads_visualization/README.md

 Let's check the "dates read" for each book read and plot the distance between books read in days - shows you how quickly you hop from book to book.

+I didn't use Goodreads in 2012 much so let's see how it looks like without 2012:

 ```python
 # first, transform to datetype and get rid of all invalid dates